oh-yu/en-pronunciation-checker/README.md

 ## Set APIKEY
 ```
-(If you use app on a local server, set your APIKEY to /.env.)
+(Set your APIKEY to /.env ,If you use app on a local server.)
 ```

 ## Project setup